Malik-Hacini/M1AM/GM/notes/main.typ

 #definition("First fundamental form")[
   Let $f : U subset RR^2 mapsto RR^3$ be a $cal(C)^1$-regular surface.
-  The first fundamental form is given by :
+  The first fundamental form is defined by :

   $ i_(m_0) : & T_(m_0)S times T_(m_0)S mapsto RR \ &
   (x,y) --> angle.l x, y angle.r $

 ]
+*Remark*:
-*Remark*: - Since $f$ is regular, the first fundamental form is canonically identified to a $2D$ dot product on $T_(m_0)S$ via change of basis.
+- Since $f$ is regular, the first fundamental form is canonically identified to a $2D$ dot product on $T_(m_0)S$ via change of basis.
 This justifies focusing on the expression of the first fundamental form in this basis.
 - The first fundamental form is a dot product, i.e a positive definite symmetric bilinear form.
 Our notations will thus be based on the matrix expression of bilinear form

 #proposition("Matrix of the first fundamental form in the tangent space basis")[